akka/akka-management/docs/src/main/paradox/discovery.md

 ### Dependencies and usage

-Kubernetes currently ignores all fields on a Full lookup apart from name.
+Kubernetes currently ignores all fields apart from service name.
 This is expected to change.

 Using `akka-discovery-kubernetes-api` is very simple, as you simply need to depend on the library::